I. General Upload Rules

 C. Prohibited Upload Material

-- Minors in Sexual/Mature Situations: Submissions and other uploaded content must not contain characters who are, or are depicted as being, under the age of eighteen engaged in sexual or sexually suggestive situations, or depicted with unacceptable nudity.
-Mature and Explicit submissions may not contain characters who are minors regardless of whether they are directly engaged in a sexual act.
-Links directing to material of minors engaged in sexual situations are also prohibited on the site.
+- Minors in Sexual/Mature Situations: Submissions and other uploaded content must not contain characters who are or are depicted as being under the age of eighteen present in sexual situations, whether or not they are directly involved.
+Additionally, minors may not be depicted with unacceptable nudity.
 "Depicted as being under the age of eighteen" can mean one of two things:

 - The character is referred to or implied as being under 18, whether in a visual or written piece, or;